Gift Icon

 3. Documentation and Proper Paperwork

 Maintaining accurate documentation is a critical aspect of the insurance process.
 This includes the bill of lading, shipping contract, and any additional agreements related to insurance coverage.
-Proper paperwork ensures that in the event of a claim, there is a clear record of the condition of the clamshell bucket before and after shipping, facilitating a smoother claims process.
+Proper paperwork guarantees that in the event of a claim, there is a clear record of the condition of the clamshell bucket before and after shipping, facilitating a smoother claims process.

 4. Choosing the Right Amount of Coverage